-- → The stage of the planning process rural residential release strategy, LEP, DCP, DA for subdivision, DA for single lot development, etc.; - → Data available from previous studies and plans (DCPs, LEPs) or EISs; - → Data and information available from mapped and published sources including soils and soil landscape mapping, eSPADE, Bureau of Meteorology, Government agency and council GIS, etc.; - $\rightarrow$ The size and density of the proposed development and its potential for wastewater generation; - $\rightarrow$ The risk of adverse environmental and public health impacts and the presence and vulnerability of environmentally sensitive receptors; and - $\rightarrow$ Past and present performance of local OWMS.
+- The stage of the planning process rural residential release strategy, LEP, DCP, DA for subdivision, DA for single lot development, etc. - Data available from previous studies and plans (DCPs, LEPs) or EISs. - Data and information available from mapped and published sources including soils and soil landscape mapping, eSPADE, Bureau of Meteorology, Government agency and council GIS, etc. - The size and density of the proposed development and its potential for wastewater generation. - The size and density of existing development and approved but not yet constructed development on the site. - The risk of adverse environmental and public health impacts and the presence and vulnerability of environmentally sensitive receptors. - Past and present performance of local OWMS.